mholling/nswtopo/README.markdown

 * For the time being, if you need a legend you'll need to create it manually.
 * When rotating the map using the `rotation` parameter, the image quality is reduced slightly.
 (Since the map servers are only able to render maps in north-up orientation, the images must are subsequently rotated, causing some resampling degradation.)
 * Not all horizontal labels remain horizontal when a map rotation is specified.
 * The NSW map servers sometimes go offline.
 There is a daily maintenance window at around 10pm AEST for a few minutes, and at other times the servers go down for longer periods (e.g. for a week, one time).
 This is frustrating.
+Interrupt the script using ctrl-c, wait a few minutes, then try again

 Release History
 ===============